ylrmali/django-webhook-github/README.md

 ![webhook_image](./webhook.png)

-- Here we have 5 input url, content-type, event and active
+- Here we have 5 input url, secret, content-type, event and active

 `Payload URL` → it’s webhook url in our project.
 We should create a url for webhook.